Worldbuilding/kaztron/dev/cogs/writingsprint.md

 ---
-wb-category: kaztron-2.3.1-manual
+wb-category: kaztest---deployed-2.4.0-manual
-kaz-manual-title: KazTron Manual
+kaz-manual-title: KazTest - Deployed Manual
-kaz-version: 2.3.1
+kaz-version: 2.4.0
 wb-subcategory: Commands
 title: "WritingSprint"
-last_updated: 15 September 2020
+last_updated: 10 November 2020
 summary: "Hold writing sprints, where a group of writers get together to work on their writing projects for a fixed amount of time and compete on word count."
 ---